Ulin (Ironwood)

 Ulin or Ironwood, is a native Indonesian hardwood renowned for its incredible density, durability and termite resistance.
 Ulin is particularly well suited to decking, where its strength and durability allow it to perform exceptionally well in harsh outdoor environments.

-RECYCLED FROM Old buildings, bridges and wharves in Indonesia.
+RECYCLED FROM Old walkways, bridges and wharves in Indonesia.
 Shipped to Thor’s Hammer by Wood be Good.

 TIMBER KNOWLEDGE Ulin boasts an aesthetic appeal that enhances any space.
-Ulin has a red to reddish-brown colouration, darkening to a deep brown or blackish patina over time.
+Ulin has a red to reddish-brown colouration, darkening to a deep brown, grey or blackish patina over time.
 Ulin is classified as a Class 1 natural durability timber.
 This is the highest possible rating, indicating extreme durability and resistance to decay and pests including termites.
-It is called Ironwood because it is incredibly hardwearing - see the Janka rating below.
+It is called Ironwood because it is incredibly stable and hardwearing - see the Janka rating below.

 Ulin: Eusideroxylon zwageri